HSBNE-Archive/Policy/Rules/Rules.md

     4. If required by the management committee, balloting lists must be prepared containing the names of the candidates in alphabetical order.
-    5. The management committee must ensure that, before a candidate is elected as a member of the management committee, the candidate is advised—
+    5. The management committee must ensure that, before a candidate is elected as a member of the management committee, the candidate is advised -

         1.  whether or not the association has public liability insurance; and
-        2.  if the association has public liability insurance—the amount of the insurance.
+        2.  if the association has public liability insurance - the amount of the insurance.

 20. #### Resignation, removal or vacation of office of management committee